ksindi/ksindi.github.io/content/bookshelf.md

-title = "The Good Parts of AWS: How to use what they offer without missing the good parts" author = "Daniel Vassallo & Josh Pschorr" date = "March 2020" blurb = "A curated guide to the most useful AWS services, cutting through the overwhelming array of options to focus on what actually matters.
-Helps developers avoid overengineering while leveraging AWS's core strengths."
+title = "The Good Parts of AWS: How to use what they offer without missing the good parts" author = "Daniel Vassallo & Josh Pschorr" date = "March 2020" blurb = "A curated guide to the most useful AWS services, cutting through the overwhelming array of options to focus on what actually matters."

 [[extra.books]]
-title = "Effective Python: 90 Specific Ways to Write Better Python (2nd Edition)" author = "Brett Slatkin" date = "November 2019" blurb = "Slatkin's collection of Python best practices covers everything from fundamental idioms to advanced techniques.
-The second edition updates the classic with modern Python features, making it essential reading for Python developers at any level."
+title = "Effective Python: 90 Specific Ways to Write Better Python (2nd Edition)" author = "Brett Slatkin" date = "November 2019" blurb = "Slatkin's collection of Python best practices covers everything from fundamental idioms to advanced techniques."

 [[extra.books]]
 title = "What You Do Is Who You Are: How to Create Your Business Culture"